Every day we’re staging a non-stop, action-packed programme for the whole family to enjoy.

 Visit the Food and Drink Marquee for a huge selection of mouth-watering regional produce produced using traditional methods by local artisans.

-Also, you will discover high-end fashion brands and homeware throughout our three miles of trade stands to provide you with a well-rounded shopping experience.
+Also, you will discover high-end fashion brands and homeware throughout our two miles of trade stands to provide you with a well-rounded shopping experience.

 And, of course, if your interests are farming or equestrian, there are a wealth of specialist dealers and businesses which offer the range of products and advice you would expect from a major rural event.